tomassilny/melodie-free-music-app/README.md

 # Melodie Music App

-App for listen to free music using YouTube API.
+App for listening to free music using YouTube API.

 Technologies:
 - Java